GregRos/preszr/README.md

 });
 ```

-When `szr` encounters a prototype it doesn't know, it will use the closest prototype it *does* know, possibly descending down to `Object.prototype`.
+When `szr` encounters a prototype it doesn't know, it will use the closest prototype it *does* know, possibly descending to `Object.prototype`.

 Note that if your constructor is nameless, or some of the constructors you use have the same names, you might have to do some more configuration.
 See the *encodings* section below.